- Teaches students:

 - Females 12 to 35, males 0 and special needs

 - April 2012

 Hello!
-My name is Natalia - I'm a recent graduate from Saint Olaf College where I majored in music education.
+My name is Natalia - I'm a professional musician, actor and teacher in the Twin Cities.
 Singing and musical theater are my great passions and in my private studio I have worked with students of all ages and abilities to develop their own unique singing voice and technique.
 I love belting, pop music and jazz, but I am also a classically trained Soprano in the Bel Canto technique.
 I am fully bilingual in Spanish (I'm from Colombia!) and I love working with anyone interested in learning more about the performing arts.
 I work with students aged 7-18+, if you're interested in contacting me further, please don't hesitate to send me a message.

 I have a private voice studio based out of Northfield, MN serving students in elementary through high school.
 I specialize in audition techniques and musical theater.

 National Association for Music Education (NAfME), among the world’s largest arts education organizations, is the only association that addresses all aspects of music education.
 NAfME advocates at the local, state, and national levels; provides resources for teachers, parents, and administrators; hosts professional development events; and offers a variety of opportunities for students and teachers.
 The Association orchestrates success for millions of students nationwide and has supported music educators at all teaching levels for more than a century.+ Read More